srillaert/public-notes/camino/camino_2024-8.md

 - Lunch and washed my feet next to the church at Portela de Tamel.
 - Passed the train station of Tamel.
 - Coffee at Giestal.
+- I felt profound happiness while walking alone through the fields, and then I saw a beautiful white church with two towers on a hill beside a village.
+It wasn’t directly on the Camino, yet I felt called to visit it.
+The place turned out to be the Santuário Nossa Senhora da Aparecida in Balugães, consecrated to an apparition of the Virgin Mary.
+I went to visit the chapel, where there also arrived a family with a disabled child.
+Afterwards, I visited the church, the Igreja Paroquial de Balugães.
+With a tourist bus arriving, it felt to me like a smaller version of Lourdes or Fátima.

 ### 2024-8-23 Casa Da Fernanda
 Lugar de Corgo, Portugal